 One of the chief investors and driving force behind the NOO&GW was a shipping magnate named Charles Morgan (no close kinship with the renowned John Pierpont Morgan, banker and financier in New York, who became notorious after the Civil War).
 Charles Morgan operated a fleet of ships in the Gulf and the Atlantic, and himself had a New York business address.
 His steamships expanded to the Pacific, thanks to the Panama Railroad.

 The Civil War saw the NOO&GW taken over by the United States Military Railroads, an arm of the U. S. Army.
-When the USMR took over, the NOO&GW had 12 locos, 12 passenger cars, 5 baggage cars, 2 express cars, and 209 freight cars.
+When the USMR took over, on May 1, 1862 (Dunscomb), the NOO&GW had 12 locos, 12 passenger cars, 5 baggage cars, 2 express cars, and 209 freight cars.
 The RR was returned to its owners on February 1, 1866 in terrible condition, mainly from repeated floods and inadequate maintenance.
 Business revival was not sufficient, and the railroad faced the inevitable: foreclosure and sale to satisfy creditors (SS 5/25/1869).
-The new owner was Charles Morgan, who chartered the “Morgan's Louisiana & Texas RR and Steamship Co.” to acquire the drooping NOO&GW.
+The new owner was Charles Morgan, who purchased the drooping railroad at public auction on July 31, 1869 (or May 25, 1869 (SS) — exact date difficult to establish due to records damaged by hurricane Katrina).
+Morgan didn't change the road's title for 9 years.
+People referred to it as “Morgan's Louisiana & Texas RR and Steamship Co.”
+That very title was made official by charter of April 1, 1878 (Dunscomb).
+The railroad was virtually 100% rebuilt (and regauged to standard) between June 1872 and May 1875.

 It is disappointing to lack more complete descriptions of the rolling stock of this and most other steam suburban, short line, and long distance railroads.
 Locomotive data is more rewarding because more railroad enthusiasts researched this area than “coaching stock.”
 Yet, there is almost endless and sometimes complete rosters of street railways!